GregSommerville/Evolutionary.Net/Readme.md

 Then the engine selects candidate solutions two at a time for reproduction, via genetic crossover.

+## Installing

+Download the code and compile using Visual Studio.
+There are no dependencies in the code - it's just straight C#.
+Any version of the .NET framework should be fine, although this hasn't been tested with versions prior to 4.5.
+Then just add a reference to the Evolutionary.Net assembly to your program.

 ## Getting Started
-To get started, download the code and add the assembly to your code.

-After that, you need to instantiate an engine object.
-When you do that, you must specify the data type for all of the nodes in the expression trees that will be generated.
+The first step is to instantiate an engine object.
+When you do that, you must specify two data types.
+First, the data type for all of the nodes in the expression trees that will be generated is specified.
 The concept that all nodes must share a single data type is called *closure*.
+The second data type specified is an object to store state data.

-After instantiating the engine object, you begin by defining the primitive set, which is a collection of constants, variables, functions and terminal functions.
+After instantiating the engine object, you begin by defining the primitive set, which is a collection of constants, variables, functions and terminal functions that the genetic engine will use to create a program.

-Adding constants is easy - you simply pass in the numeric or boolean constants you wish to be available during construction of an expression tree.
+Adding constants is done by simply passing in the numeric or boolean constants you wish to be available during construction of an expression tree.

-Adding variables is also easy.
-Variables are used to pass information from the calling program into the expression tree, so adding them is as simple as calling AddVariable, passing in the name of the variable.
+Variables are sometimes used to pass information from the calling program into the expression tree.
+Adding them is done by calling AddVariable, passing in the name of the variable.
 Then, before the expression tree is evaluated, you must set the value of the variables.

-Adding a function is quite simple.
-You call AddFunction, passing in a lambda function and a name for the function.
+Adding a function is done by calling AddFunction, passing in a lambda function and a name for the function.
 In this version of the Evolutionary.NET engine, functions can have up to four parameters each.

 There's a second variation of adding a function, and that's a *stateful* function.
 By calling AddStatefulFunction, you specify a function that will receive parameters like a regular function node does, but has an additional parameter that passes in the candidate's state data.